 Shellfishing is one of the main types of fishery in the Solent.
-The most significant shellfishery is for the native oyster which represents the largest self-sustaining stock in Europe, however this fishery has been in decline for the last ten years.
+The most significant shellfishery is for the native oyster this fishery this has been in long term decline but is now stabilising.
+Blue Marine's Solent Oyster Regeneration project is working to restock the Solent.
 Commercial Clam digging for the Manila Clam also takes place throughout the year.

-The Marine and Coastal Access Act, reformed inshore fisheries management in England by replacing Sea Fisheries Committees (SFCs) with Inshore Fisheries and Conservation Authorities (IFCA) in April 2011.
-The Solent lies within the Southern IFCA.
+The Marine and Coastal Access Act, reformed inshore fisheries management in England by replacing Sea Fisheries Committees (SFCs) with Inshore Fisheries and Conservation Authorities (IFCA).
+The Solent lies mainly within the Southern IFCA jurisdiction, the eastern most part is covered by the Sussex IFCA.
 The aim of these Authorities is to lead, champion and manage a sustainable marine environment and inshore fisheries, by successfully securing the right balance between social, environmental and economic benefits to ensure healthy seas, sustainable fisheries and a viable industry.
-IFCA district boundaries will extend inland, aligning themselves with local authority boundaries.
-IFCA committees will be formed of representatives from unitary and upper tier local authorities.
-The Marine Management Organisation, Environment Agency and Natural England will each have a statutory seat.
-The other representatives will be appointed by the Marine Management Organisation and include members with the skills and knowledge to representative the fishing industry (recreational and commercial) and environmental interests.
+IFCA committees are formed of representatives from unitary and upper tier local authorities.
+The Marine Management Organisation, Environment Agency and Natural England all have a statutory seat.
+Other representatives are appointed by the Marine Management Organisation and include members with the skills and knowledge to representative the fishing industry (recreational and commercial) and environmental interests.

 Legislation creating the powers for the UK to operate as an independent coastal state and manage its fish stocks outside the EU is being introduced into Parliament.